bellangerq/quentin-bellanger/content/2019-03-19-custom-elements.md

 window.customElements.define('subscribe-form', SubscribeForm)
 ```

-A custom element is a JavaScript class which is defined inside the window custom elements registry.
+A custom element is just a JavaScript class which is defined inside the window custom elements registry.

 ## Content and behaviour